amaldeeppj/AWS_CLI_EC2/readme.md

-This is a sample demonstration of deploying EC2 instances with VPC and Subnets with AWS CLI.
+This is a sample demonstration of deploying EC2 instances with VPC and Subnets using AWS CLI.
 Usage of this code in a production environment is not recommended.